The Zoological Record: History

 In 1864, Albert Günther and a group of zoologists associated with the British Museum and the Zoological Society came together to begin work on The Record of Zoological Literature, the first volume of which was published in 1865 by John Van Voorst, covering zoological literature that had been published in 1864.
 This work was intended to be an English language counterpart to the German language zoological index Archiv für Naturgeschichte, but without the Archiv's publication delays.
 After the first six volumes were published, Van Voorst withdrew as publisher due to a lack of profits from the work.
 Concerned zoologists then formed the Zoological Association and published volumes 7–22 (1870–1885) as the Zoological Record.
-In 1886, the Zoological Association passed the publication duties on to the Zoologial Society.
+In 1886, the Zoological Association passed publication duties on to the Zoological Society.
 In 1900 a competing publication, the International Catalogue of Scientific Literature, began publication.
 Section N of the Catalogue was intended to cover zoology, which caused subscription losses for the Zoological Record despite reviews stating that the Zoological Record was a superior publication.
 However, after negotiations, the Zoological Record itself became section N of the Catalogue.
 This arrangement ended with the advent of World War I.